 Menopause Skin Symptoms

-Discover how to treat skin changes during menopause, including adult acne and facial hair.
+Discover how to treat skin changes during menopause.

 Knowing what to expect from menopause can help you prepare for it.
 While some skin changes during menopause are inevitable, adapting your beauty routine can help minimize the overall effects.

 Menopause causes changes in your body.
 During perimenopause, production of estrogen – the “female hormone” – decreases.
 Estrogen stimulates collagen, the protein that gives skin its elasticity and keeps it healthy.

 As estrogen declines, less collagen is produced.
 This is responsible for a number of the menopausal skin problems women experience.

 Most skin changes are minor and unlikely to make a difference to your daily life, others can be more challenging.
 Here we go through the main changes to expect and what you can do to minimize their effects.